Can Tricare Cover Therapy? Your Counseling Options For Mental Health

 Perhaps the most significant recent change, from a mental health perspective, is the decision to make online or phone-based mental health treatment a permanent option for people with TRICARE.
 This might make it easier to make an appointment or maintain consistent health care even when you’re required to change locations for your job.

-Keep reading for a more detailed look at how therapy and mental health care will look following these revisions to what TRICARE covers.
+While TRICARE may cover certain telemental health services, BetterHelp does not currently accept TRICARE as a payment or insurance option.
+Keep reading for a more detailed look at how therapy will look following these revisions to what TRICARE covers.

 A child is sitting on a hospital bed with a teddy bear, and a TRICARE doctor is standing in front of her; she is looking up at the Tricare doctor.